beastaugh/firmin/README.md

 * Remove the ability to use translations by themselves and replace them with animations that execute instantaneously.
 * Expand and improve the API for creating and modifying Transformations.
+* Add support for stateful animations, where each new transformation applied takes the _current_ state of the object as its origin, rather than its initial state.
 * Add support for 3D transforms.

   [wkt]: http://webkit.org/blog/130/css-transforms/